 “Improving Your ‘Time Sight'”

-Struggling with Time Management is very much a hallmark characteristic of ADHD / ADD.
+Struggling with Time Management is a hallmark characteristic of ADD and a Busy Brain.
 It’s a universal complaint among the individuals who come to my coaching practice for help.
 And, honestly, it’s one of my favorite things to work on with a client because the results of our partnership can be a really dramatic and tangible improvement for them, and watching my clients flourish is really my favorite part of my job!

 And there are things that you can, and probably should do, to help you keep track of time.
 Now, from a practical side of things, some things you can do to improve your sense of time, once you’ve addressed the “thinking” piece of it is to, first and foremost, ALWAYS wear a watch, and put clocks everywhere in your home and office.
 I am always amazed at how many clients come to me with complaints about time management, but don’t routinely wear a watch!
 So be honest with yourself—you know that you have a wonky sense of time, and that you’re not always the best judge and the best at keeping track of time, so do yourself a favor, and always wear a watch!

 And for many of us, watches and clocks with an Analog face (you know, ones with gold old-fashioned hands that tell the time rather than a digital face) can be much easier to read, and will enable you to much more easily see the passage of time.
 Believe it or not, this can make a BIG difference!